jeffknupp/blog/in_progress/web-frameworks.md

 # Step 0

 Web applications frameworks, or just "web frameworks", are the de facto way to build web-enabled applications.
-From simple blogs complex AJAX-y applications, every application on the web was created by writing code.
+From simple blogs to complex AJAX-y applications, every application on the web was created by writing code.
 I've recently found that many developers interested in learning a web framework like Flask or Django don't really understand what a web framework *is*, their purpose, and how they